pd-fkie/exim-fuzzer/blog-post.md

 - now we have a good method for input generation but we don't want to sacrifice efficiency for effectiveness
 - so we need a fast method of transmitting fuzz input to the application
 - this is where our desocketing library [libdesock]() comes into play
-- libdesock enables us to customize what happens when a network application sends or receives messages over the network
+- libdesock enables us to customize what happens when a network application sends or receives data over the network
-    - it hooks all network operations that the application normally would delegate to the kernel and emulates them in user-space
+    - it hooks all network operations that the application normally would delegate to the kernel and handles them in user-space
-    - when the application tries to read data from a network connection, it redirects the reads to some other input channel, e.g. stdin
+    - when the application requests data from a network socket, it redirects the reads to some other input channel, normally stdin
-- in our case, the fuzzer sets up a shared memory channel
+- in our case the input channel we used was a shared memory channel
-- in each iteration libdesock reads the input from the shm channel
+- libdesock attaches to this shared memory channel and whenever the target does a send() or recv() it feeds the fuzz input from there to the application
-- this is possible due to the "hooks" feature of libdesock
+- this is made possible by to the "hooks" feature of libdesock
-- we can simply implement our own "input hook" and "output hook" that determine what happens on a network send/recv
+- libdesock offers an input hook to customize what happens when the target requests data from a network connection
-- in less than 50 lines of C code we attach to the shared memory channel and read from it:
+- we simply implemented our own hook in less than 50 lines of C code that reads from the shared memory channel
   ```c
     // Set by the fuzzer in each iteration:
     typedef struct {